1jour1vin

 About the estate:

-Laurent Barrera, a geological engineer, and Emmanuelle Dupéré, who holds a BTS degree in viticulture and oenology from Bordeaux, launched a small wine trading business in 1998 with the aim of producing very high-quality wines throughout southeastern France.
-They buy grapes on the vine and closely monitor the winemaking process.
+Laurent Barrera, a geological engineer, and Emmanuelle Dupéré, a graduate of the Bordeaux "viti-œno" program, launched a small wine trading business in 1998 with the goal of producing wines of the highest quality throughout southeastern France.
+They purchase grapes directly from the vineyard and closely monitor the winemaking process.
 Le Clos de la Procure, which they manage directly, consists mainly of old vines in Carnoules (30 km east of Bandol).
 In 2009, a new winery was built in the middle of the vineyards.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France